 No matter how ‘normal’ capitalism seems to be, do we understand the core of it?
 Do we understand the consequences of it?
 Do we see the results of it?
 It affects you.
 Every single day and it became our biggest ‘elephant in the room’ we don’t see because we don’t know any alternative.

-I’m Daniel and I have been in countless airplanes.
+I’m Daniel and I have been in countless aeroplanes.
 I have looked down numerous times.
-I have landed and spent time in the same amount of countries, slept next to slums, was treated in shamelessly insufficient clinics against malaria in developing countries.
+I have landed and spent time in the same amount of countries, slept next to slums, was treated in shamelessly insufficient staffed and equipped clinics against malaria in developing countries.
 Not only there but also in the USA I passed by ghettos where they didn’t have enough money to pay the electricity bill so people were burning their own furniture in their own home to stay warm in the freezing cold.

 I took up studying a Master Degree which aims at reducing poverty and taught me ways how to approach it.
 I took a linguistic approach to it to see and to discover the true discourse of our present reality.